 The MATLAB search path is a subset of all the folders in the file system.
 MATLAB uses the search path to efficiently locate files used with MathWorks® products.
 For more information, see What Is the MATLAB Search Path?

-The search path, or path is a subset of all the folders in the file system.
-MATLAB software uses the search path to locate files used with MathWorks products efficiently.
+The search path, or path is a subset of all the folders in the file system that MATLAB uses to locate files efficiently.

 Interactively add and remove folders, and change the order of folders on the search path, for the current MATLAB session and for future MATLAB sessions.